mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 }
 ```

 In both of these, we're defining different translation strings based on the value of remaining.
-As mentioned before, react-intl lets you change how a single part of the string is translated as opposed to go-i18n which swaps out the entire string, but the result is the same either way.
+As mentioned before, React Intl lets you change how a single part of the string is translated as opposed to go-i18n which swaps out the entire string, but the result is the same either way.

 In addition to just changing "email" to "emails", this also lets translators handle pluralization differently for their own language.
 For example, some languages don't pluralize their word for email while others, such as Spanish, may also change pluralize "remaining" as well.
 Here's how the web app's translation file would look for the React example above: